124 search results for “discrimination” in the Staff website

 Unacceptable behaviour

-The workplace should be completely free from unacceptable behaviour, such as bullying, sexual harassment, intimidation, discrimination and violence.
-If you experience or witness unacceptable behaviour, it can be difficult to talk about it.
-Yet it’s very important that you report it to one of the confidential…
+All staff are entitled to a workplace free from unacceptable behaviour such as bullying, sexual harassment, intimidation, discrimination and violence at work.
+If you experience or witness such behaviour, it can be difficult to speak up.
+By raising your concerns with one of the confidential counsellors…

 -